n4bb12/verdaccio-github-oauth-ui/README.md

 ### Verdaccio UI

 - Click the login button and get redirected to GitHub.
 - Authorize the registry to access your GitHub user and org info.
 You only need to do this once.
-If your org is private, make sure to click the <kbd>Request</kbd> or <kbd>Grant</kbd> button to get `read:org` access when prompted to authorize.
+If your org is private, make sure to click the
+<kbd>Request</kbd> or <kbd>Grant</kbd> button to get `read:org` access when
+prompted to authorize Verdaccio.
-- Once completed, you'll be redirected back to the Verdaccio registry.
+- Once completed, you'll be redirected back to Verdaccio.

-You are now logged in.
+- You are now logged in 🎉.

 ### Command Line